 After the atomic bomb had been dropped on Hiroshima, the Japanese made the prisoners do close order drill as punishment for the bomb.
 The prisoners learned about the bomb by buying a paper on the Black Market and smuggling it into the camp.
 On August 15, the POWs learned that the Japanese had surrendered.

-After the surrender, the POWs took control of the camp.
-Ed remained in the camp until he was liberated by American forces on September 7, 1945.
+Ed and the other former POWs rode a train to Dalian, China, and were sent back to the Philippines by ship.
 He was returned to the United States on the U.S.S.
-Yarmouth, at San Francisco, on October 8th, where he received additional medical treatment.
-Ed remained in the military until he was discharged on May 20, 1946.
+Yarmouth, at San Francisco, on October 8, where he received additional medical treatment.
+Ed was not discharged until May 20, 1946.

-Edward Depa married and would later move to Thorp, Wisconsin, where he passed away on December 16, 2003.
+Edward Depa married and would later reside in Thorp, Wisconsin, where he passed away on December 16, 2003.
 He was buried at Saint Mary’s of Czestochowa Cemetery in Thorp, Wisconsin.

 The photo at the bottom of the page was taken while Cpl.
 Edward Depa was a POW at Hooten Camp in Mukden, Manchuria.